 This series includes examples of:

-- There's also a girl who gets her mouth sewn shut because she stole some candy, a girl whose telepathy eventually overwhelms her and drives her to insanity, and a boy whose sneakers take on a live of their own and force him to run until drops dead from exhaustion.
+- There's also a girl who gets her mouth sewn shut because she stole some candy, a girl whose telepathy eventually overwhelms her and drives her to insanity, and a boy whose sneakers take on a life of their own and forced him to run until he literally drops dead from exhaustion.

 - Downer Ending: Nearly every single story.